-Disposing Of Used Engine Oil
+Disposing Of Used Engine Oil and Oil Filters

-Care should be taken in disposing of used engine oil from your vehicle.
-Used oil, indiscriminately discarded, can present a problem to the environment.
-Contact your authorized dealer, service station, or governmental agency for advice on how and where used oil can be safely discarded in your area.
+Care should be taken in disposing of used engine oil and oil filtersfrom your vehicle.
+Used oil and oil filters, indiscriminately discarded, can present a problem to the environment.
+Contact your authorized dealer, service station, or governmental agency for advice on how and where used oil and oil filters can be safely discarded in your area.